I create beautiful software that makes people happy and productive.

 In 2017, Office refreshed the visuals of the Office Mobile apps for Windows.
 I owned both producing the designs for this project and implementing the final product code, including several rounds of iteration and feedback with the Office Core and OneNote design teams.
 The final result produced a ribbon that felt more modern and significantly more compact than the previous version, addressing top customer complaints.

-While the changes appear modest, this project included designing and producing new styles for more than a dozen controls, adding new functionality to existing controls, coordinating work with the Word, Excel, PowerPoint, OneNote, Mail, and Calendar engineering teams, and working with Office's icon coordinator.
+While the changes appear modest, this project included designing and producing new styles for more than a dozen controls, adding new functionality to existing controls, coordinating work with the Word, Excel, PowerPoint, OneNote, Mail, and Calendar engineering teams, and working with Office's icon manager.

 My feature areas